paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Sue W.
 type: review
 rating: 5
-location:
+location: Malpas
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+I had {{<company>}} install a new kitchen and bathroom in my home.
+Mark was very reliable, clean and tidy, and very reasonably priced.
+I would recommend him to anyone.